desireevl/awesome-quantum-computing/README.md

 - [Qiskit blog](https://medium.com/qiskit) - All about quantum computation from the Qiskit community team.
 - [Quantum Frontiers](https://quantumfrontiers.com/) - By the Quantum Institute for Quantum Information and Matter, sharing behind the scenes research insights.
 - [Quantum Weekly](https://quantumweekly.com/) - A weekly correlation of all things quantum - computing, cryptography, entanglement.
+- [Quantum Zeitgeist](https://quantumzeitgeist.com/) - Covers the latest news in quantum computing as well as QC companies and careers.
 - [Q# Blog](https://devblogs.microsoft.com/qsharp/) - Microsoft Quantum development updates.
 - [Shtetl-Optimized](https://www.scottaaronson.com/blog/) - Scott Aaronson's thoughts on quantum computing matters.
+- [The Quantum Daily](https://thequantumdaily.com/) - Outlet for the latest news in quantum computing, presenting articles for both research scientists and the curious Sunday newspaper reader.

 ## Books